jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 5. What are your go-to tools for performing data science, scientific computing, and machine learning on your laptop/ desktop (non-cloud) for data science? (pick up to 3)
-    - Spyder.
-    - PyCharm.
-    - nteract.
     - Atom.
     - Emacs.
-    - Zeppelin.
     - iPython.
+    - Jupyter Notebook - Classic.
+    - JupyterLab.
-    - VS Code.
+    - nteract.
-    - JupyterLab
+    - PyCharm.
     - RStudio.
-    - Jupyter Notebook (classic)
+    - Spyder.
+    - Sublime Text.
     - Vim.
+    - VS Code.
-    - Sublime Text.
+    - Zeppelin.
-    - Other (please specify)
+    - Other (please specify).

 6. How do you run and/ or access Jupyter? (pick up to 4)
     - Run directly on local machine (laptop, desktop).